-Some of our favorite units in the National Park Service system include caves.
-Here is a list of our 10 favorites.
-We now have a page just for all of our Top 10 lists.
+Some of our favorite units in the National Park Service system include caves, from lava tubes to highly decorated caverns.
+This is a list of our 10 favorites.
+Check out our page dedicated to all of our Top 10 lists.

 Thurston Lava Tube is an electrically lighted half-mile walk through a high-ceilinged cave.